 Housing Authority of the City of Norwalk is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Homeownership Voucher programs.

-Housing Authority of the City of Norwalk serves Norwalk.
+Housing Authority of the City of Norwalk offers Public Housing and Section 8 Housing rental assistance in Norwalk.

 |Norwalk, Connecticut Housing Choice Voucher||Closed|